 5. Thunderbolt Pose

 Will “a little fun” be the cure for the current mood?
-Let’s give this one a try with Gaba the Green Elephant!
+Let’s give this one a try with Esme the Green Elephant!
 Kneel down and sit back on your feet.
 Extend your arms straight in front of you and then bend them so your palms face you and your fingers point straight up.
 Place your left elbow into your right – pass your right hand in front of your left – bring palms together, or even just a few fingers on to the left palm.
 Did you get it?
 This is a great place to laugh at the pretzel knot you’ve created with your arms!
 Hold your pose and breathe in and out.
 Feel the stretch between the shoulder blades.
 Now, switch arms, breathe, and release.

 6. Side Stretch

 “Head, shoulders, knees and toes, knees and toes!”
 Yes, let’s give the head and shoulders a rest in this yummy side stretch.
 Sit on the floor in a comfortable position.
 Walk your right hand away from you and drop your head toward your right shoulder.
 Inhale, stretch your left arm over your head and notice where you feel a stretch.
 Keep your head and shoulders relaxed as you breathe in and out.
 When ready, switch sides, breathe, and release.

 Has it been a long, busy day for you and your kids, and you’re eager to get off your feet?
 If so, you’ll surely appreciate this pose, which starts with lying on your back.
 From here, pull your knees into your chest and start rocking forward and back until you can safely swing your legs up over your head.
 Be careful with the weight on your neck – bring your hands to your back to support yourself.
 Your legs can stay vertical, with toes pointing to the sky, or your toes can touch the floor behind your head.
 Stay here and breathe, at least 3 – 5 breaths, and then slowly roll out of plow pose.